ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 **Github and github actions**
 - less permission granularity than DevOps

-**Azure DevTest Labs**: Quickly create on-demand Windows and Linux environments to test or demo applications directly from deployment pipelines.
+**Azure DevTest Labs**: Quickly create on-demand Windows and Linux **environments** to test or demo applications directly from deployment pipelines.
-- provides an automated means of managing the process of building, setting up, and tearing down virtual machines (VMs) that contain builds of your software projects.
+- provides an automated means of managing the process of building, setting up, and tearing down **virtual machines** (VMs) that contain builds of your software projects.
 - developers and testers can perform tests across a variety of environments and builds.
 And this capability isn't limited to VMs
 - Anything you can deploy in Azure via an ARM template can be provisioned through DevTest Labs.
 - Provisioning pre-created lab environments (pre-built template) with their required configurations and tools already installed is a huge time saver
-- no need to wai for approvals for creating the machines
+- no need to wait for approvals for creating the machines

 ### Azure accounts
 Azure free account includes: